Professor of Sociology and Politics of Rehabilitation, Disability Studies

 Professor Waldschmidt is a founding member of the “Center for Diversity Studies”, and a member of the interdisciplinary “Center for Gender Studies”, both at the University of Cologne.
 She is also founding member of the working group “Disability Studies in Germany” and an early member of the Academic Network of European Disability experts (ANED).
 She is also member of the German Sociological Association, and the Society for Disability Studies.
 She is an elected member of several scientific and advisory boards, and a reviewer for national and international journals.
 In 2007 she established the scientific book series “Disability Studies”, together with Professor Thomas Macho, Professor Werner Schneider, and Heike Zirden, in cooperation with the publisher Transcript.

 Her research focuses on sociological aspects of human genetics and reproductive technologies; bio-politics and autonomy; normality, deviance, and disability; political participation, self-help organisations, and disability movements; health and social policy; disability policy in Europe and internationally; the sociology of knowledge; sociology of the body; gender studies, diversity studies; discourse analysis and qualitative empirical research.
-Professor Waldschmidt has written three books, one as co-author and two as sole author; she has (co-) edited three anthologies and a theme issue of a journal, and made over 160 contributions to books and journals.
-At international level she has given lectures in Amsterdam (NL), Basel (Switzerland), Bergen (Norway), Brno (Czech Republic), Chicago (USA), Fribourg (Switzerland), Iowa City (USA), Lancaster (UK), Leeds (UK), Leuven (Belgium), Linköping (Sweden), London (UK), Manchester (UK), Nynäshamn (Sweden ), Örebro (Sweden), Prague (Czech Republic), Stockholm (Sweden), and Vienna (Austria).
+Professor Waldschmidt has written three books, one as co-author and two as sole author; she has (co-) edited five anthologies and a theme issue of a journal, and made over 200 contributions to books and journals.
+At international level she has given lectures in Amsterdam (NL), Basel (Switzerland), Bergen (Norway), Brno (Czech Republic), Chicago (USA), Fribourg (Switzerland), Iowa City (USA), Lancaster (UK), Leeds (UK), Leuven (Belgium), Linköping (Sweden), London (UK), Manchester (UK), Nynäshamn (Sweden ), Örebro (Sweden), Paris (France), Prague (Czech Republic), Stockholm (Sweden), Vienna (Austria) and other places.